Cody-Durham/Bracket-vs-Dot-Notation-Review/lesson.md

 1. you don't have the exact text string of the key
 2. you are using a variable/parameter to represent the key
 3. the key is not a simple one-word string
-  a. key is a number, [JS reserved word](https://www.edureka.co/blog/javascript-reserved-words/), symbol
+  1. key is a number, [JS reserved word](https://www.edureka.co/blog/javascript-reserved-words/), symbol
-  b. key is multiple words with space(s) between
+  2. key is multiple words with space(s) between

 </details>